I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltnotifyfilterchangedirectory.md

 <p>If the operation's file object has not been cleaned up, <b>FltNotifyFilterChangeDirectory</b> checks whether the notify list already contains a notify structure for the given <i>FsContext</i> value.
 If such a notify structure is found, and there are pending changes to report, <b>FltNotifyFilterChangeDirectory</b> completes the callback data structure pointed to by the <i>NotifyCallbackData</i> parameter.
 If a notify structure is found, but there are no pending changes to report, <b>FltNotifyFilterChangeDirectory</b> adds the operation to the notify structure.
 If no such notify structure is found, <b>FltNotifyFilterChangeDirectory</b> creates a notify structure for the operation and inserts it into the list. </p>

-<p>When a change occurs to the directory, the file system calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff547018">FsRtlNotifyFilterReportChange</a> to complete the pending IRP_MN_NOTIFY_CHANGE_DIRECTORY operations in the notify list. </p>

-<p>A minifilter driver can call <b>FltNotifyFilterChangeDirectory</b> from the preoperation callback routine (<a href="https://msdn.microsoft.com/library/windows/hardware/ff551109">PFLT_PRE_OPERATION_CALLBACK</a>) that it registered to process notify change directory operations.
-These operations have a major function code of <a href="https://msdn.microsoft.com/library/windows/hardware/ff548658">IRP_MJ_DIRECTORY_CONTROL</a> and a minor function code of  IRP_MN_NOTIFY_CHANGE_DIRECTORY. </p>

-<p>The minifilter driver calls <b>FltNotifyFilterChangeDirectory</b> to create a notify structure to hold the callback data structure for the operation and add the notify structure to the notify list for the current volume. </p>

-<p><b>FltNotifyFilterChangeDirectory</b> does the following:</p>

-<p>Checks whether the operation's file object has been cleaned up.
-If so, <b>FltNotifyFilterChangeDirectory</b> completes the operation with status STATUS_NOTIFY_CLEANUP and does not add it to the notify list. </p>

-<p>If the operation's file object has not been cleaned up, <b>FltNotifyFilterChangeDirectory</b> checks whether the notify list already contains a notify structure for the given <i>FsContext</i> value.
-If such a notify structure is found, and there are pending changes to report, <b>FltNotifyFilterChangeDirectory</b> completes the callback data structure pointed to by the <i>NotifyCallbackData</i> parameter.
-If a notify structure is found, but there are no pending changes to report, <b>FltNotifyFilterChangeDirectory</b> adds the operation to the notify structure.
-If no such notify structure is found, <b>FltNotifyFilterChangeDirectory</b> creates a notify structure for the operation and inserts it into the list. </p>

-<p>When a change occurs to the directory, the file system calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff547018">FsRtlNotifyFilterReportChange</a> to complete the pending IRP_MN_NOTIFY_CHANGE_DIRECTORY operations in the notify list. </p>
+<p>When a change occurs to the directory, the file system calls <a href="ifsk.fsrtlnotifyfilterreportchange">FsRtlNotifyFilterReportChange</a> to complete the pending IRP_MN_NOTIFY_CHANGE_DIRECTORY operations in the notify list. </p>

 ## -requirements
 <table>